Sugar Baby Watermelon ( 80 Days)

-Early enough to be grown almost anywhere.
+The Sugar Baby Watermelon is early enough to be grown almost anywhere.
 Flavor is as good as the larger shipping melons, perhaps better.
 Fruits average 7 inches in diameter and are perfectly round.
-20 seeds.

 Sowing Indoors: 3-4 weeks before last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant after last frost, 36-48" apart.

 Sowing Outdoors: After last frost when soil temperature is over 70ºF.